D1m7asis/langchain-aimlapi/docs/provider.md

 Each component mirrors the corresponding OpenAI class so you can switch from the OpenAI provider to Aimlapi with minimal code changes.
 See the following pages for concrete examples of each class in action.

-See the following pages for usage examples of each class.